techcaptain04/laravel-settings/README.md

 5. Push your changes to your fork on GitHub.
 6. Submit a pull request to the main repository.

-### Reporting Bugs and Security Issues

-If you discover any security vulnerabilities or bugs in this project, please let us know through the following channels:

 - **GitHub Issues**: You can [open an issue](https://github.com/techcaptain04/laravel-setting-pro/issues) on our GitHub repository to report bugs or security concerns.
 Please provide as much detail as possible, including steps to reproduce the issue.